Sexual abuse is hard to talk about. If you were abused as a child in New York State and have questions, we have answers.

 Cases involving priest sexual abuse are difficult to handle.
 These cases can be extremely complicated and difficult to prove.
 We work with some of the best experts in the country and know how to present your case in the strongest possible manner.

-Steve Boyd has been investigating instances of sexual abuse perpetrated by clergy of the Buffalo Diocese since 1993.
+Steve Boyd has been investigating instances of sexual abuse perpetrated by clergy of Western New York since 1993.
 As a reporter, he uncovered the first large scale priest sexual abuse scandal in the Catholic Diocese of Buffalo.
-This level of experience and understanding of these cases is unmatched in the Buffalo area.
+This level of experience and understanding of these cases is unmatched in Buffalo and Rochester.
 Mr. Boyd is currently handling a number of these cases and continuously fights for his clients and their cases.